 All of the notes below are taken directly from the Temple Institute which is an organization seeking to rebuild the third temple on Mount Moriah.

 Moses was instructed by G-d that the garments of the priests were to be both dignified and beautiful; as precious as the garments of royalty.
 Indeed, the Talmud informs us that when the wicked Persian king Ahasuerus made a feast for his advisors and officers and sought to impress them with his greatness (as recorded in the scroll of Esther, which tells the story of Purim) he put off his own royal vestments and donned the uniform of the High Priest… which was more precious than his own.
-These priestly garments were in his possession since the First Temple had been destroyed by the Babylonians.
+These priestly garments were in his possession since the First Temple had been destroyed by

 Understanding Life in the Holy Temple